kyledross/ifr-1_plugin/README.md

 There are already well-established plugins for Windows that provide similar functionality.
 See the IFR-1's webpage at https://www.octavi.net/ for more information.

 ## Your support is appreciated
 Writing good quality software takes time and tools.
-The source code for this is openly available for anyone.
 If you find this plugin helpful, please consider supporting the project at https://buymeacoffee.com/kyledross.
 Any contribution to help defray costs is greatly appreciated.

 ## Features